 Law enforcement officers most commonly employ this evaluation when drivers are suspected of being impaired, but pass a breath test and can therefore be cleared of any potential alcohol-related charges.
 The certified DRE evaluation is utilized as an attempt to lend more credibility to and/or corroborate any evidence found in the Dallas drug-related DWI case.

-Allegedly, the training causes the DRE certified officer’s testimony to be more factually and scientifically-based.
+Allegedly, the training causes the DRE-certified officer’s testimony to be more factually and scientifically based.
 However, the amount of training required to be a certified drug recognition expert is not as much as the amount one would normally assign an “expert” designation.
 In fact, an experienced DFW DWI defense lawyer can call into question the validity and credibility of a DRE certified officer’s testimony, and fight to get such evidence dismissed.

 Problems with DRE Testimony for Dallas Drugged DWI

-Due to the growing national need to apprehend drug-impaired drivers in the United States, the DRE Program has spread quickly, but has also been controversial and widely-criticized.
-In the past, officers’ testimonies in Dallas area DUI cases were often excluded because they lacked scientific basis.
+Due to the growing national need to apprehend drug-impaired drivers in the United States, the DRE Program has spread quickly, but has also been controversial and widely criticized.
+In the past, officers’ testimonies in Dallas area DUI cases were often excluded because they lacked a scientific basis.
 In response to this, the DRE certification program was established to give officers’ legal testimonies a more solid, fact-based foundation.
 Unfortunately, however, the officers’ opinions are still highly subjective and their evidence, although frequently admitted, is often completely inconclusive.

-This is largely due to the fact that the training these so-called experts endure to make drug-related DWI determinations in DFW is based mainly on standardized field sobriety tests, which are only marginally accurate, and is hardly what one would consider extensive.
+This is largely due to the fact that the training these so-called experts endure to make drug-related DWI determinations in DFW is based mainly on standardized field sobriety tests, which are only marginally accurate, and are hardly what one would consider extensive.
 With only 152 total training hours involved, the DRE hopefuls only have to pass a final exam and perform 12 DRE evaluations on drug-impaired subjects in order to earn official certification through the IACP.